-23.1 Definition.
+- 23.1 Definition.
 Child abuse and neglect are difficult to define in a sufficient way applicable to all situations; however, reportable conditions have been defined by law (see 24.4, "Required Reporting.")
 Child abuse and neglect are not normally single events, but usually involve repeated events that affect the same child and that grow more severe over time.
 The damage, both physical and psychological, is cumulative.
-The longer the offender's behavior continues unchecked, the greater the chance of serious and permanent disability to the child.

-23.2 Role of Administrators and Faculty.
-School administrators and teachers play an important role in the elimination of child abuse because they are in a unique position to observe children over extended periods of time on a daily basis.

-23.3 Responsibility of Parents.
-All parents should read and understand the reporting policy so that they are familiar with the legal and procedural requirements that apply to faculty members and staff of AHA.

-23.4 Required Reporting.
+The longer the offender's behavior continues unchecked, the greater the chance of serious and permanent disability to the child. - 23.2 Role of Administrators and Faculty.
+School administrators and teachers play an important role in the elimination of child abuse because they are in a unique position to observe children over extended periods of time on a daily basis. - 23.3 Responsibility of Parents.
+All parents should read and understand the reporting policy so that they are familiar with the legal and procedural requirements that apply to faculty members and staff of AHA. - 23.4 Required Reporting.
 Nevada law requires that whenever any person including any school employee (regardless of whether a school is public, charter, or private) has reason to believe that a child has been subjected to incest, molestation, sexual exploitation, sexual abuse, physical abuse, or neglect, or observes a child being subjected to conditions or circumstances that would reasonably result in sexual abuse, physical abuse, or neglect, he/she shall immediately notify the nearest peace officer, law enforcement agency, or office of the Division of Family Services.
-All AHA personnel will comply with this legal requirement as further outlined in the procedures below.

-23.5 Procedure for Reporting.
-When child abuse or neglect is suspected, the following procedures will be followed:

-- The headmaster will meet immediately with the person who suspects child abuse or neglect.
-The purpose of the meeting is to discuss why the person believes that a child has been subjected to child abuse or neglect not to make a determination regarding child abuse or neglect and to discuss appropriate legal requirements and AHA policies. - If there is any question as to reasonability of belief regarding child abuse or neglect, the administrator and faculty member will immediately verbally notify either the Division of Family Services or a law enforcement officer in accordance with applicable law. - The headmaster will make and file a written report with the appropriate Division of Family Services or law enforcement office within 48 hours of any oral report.
+All AHA personnel will comply with this legal requirement as further outlined in the procedures below. - 23.5 Procedure for Reporting.
+When child abuse or neglect is suspected, the following procedures will be followed: - The headmaster will meet immediately with the person who suspects child abuse or neglect.
+The purpose of the meeting is to discuss why the person believes that a child has been subjected to child abuse or neglect not to make a determination regarding child abuse or neglect and to discuss appropriate legal requirements and AHA policies. - · If there is any question as to reasonability of belief regarding child abuse or neglect, the administrator and faculty member will immediately verbally notify either the Division of Family Services or a law enforcement officer in accordance with applicable law.